plentymarkets/plugin-elastic-export-treepodia-com/meta/documents/user_guide_en.md

 The plugin Elastic Export is required to use this format.

-Refer to the [Daten exportieren](https://www.plentymarkets.eu/handbuch/datenaustausch/daten-exportieren/#4) page of the manual for further details about the individual format settings.
+Refer to the [Exporting data formats for price search engines](https://knowledge.plentymarkets.com/en/basics/data-exchange/exporting-data#30) page of the manual for further details about the individual format settings.

 The following table lists details for settings, format settings and recommended item filters for the format **TreepodiaCOM-Plugin**.
 <table>